MaDLuck5/Bio-inf3/assignment1/README.md

 Installation
 Make sure python3.7 or higher is installed on the pc.
-and ClusteloW2 is installed: source: "http://www.clustal.org/download/current/"
+and ClustelW2 is installed: source: "http://www.clustal.org/download/current/"
+also it makes use of the Bio python package.

 Usage: